Santa Clara DUI Accident Victim Lawyers

 - Motor vehicle crashes

-These unsafe driving behaviors can sometimes result in fatal car accidents or catastrophic injuries.
-According to our Santa Clara lawyers, the following are some of the most common injuries victims sustain in a DUI accident:
+Unsafe driving behaviors can sometimes result in fatal car accidents or catastrophic injuries.
+According to our Santa Clara lawyers, the following are some of the common injuries victims sustain in a DUI accident:

 Traumatic Brain Injuries (TBI)